jamest011/CS/README.md

 # cse110

-Programs from CSE110 at Brigham Young University - Idaho (BYU-I)
+Programs for computer science and applied technology at Brigham Young University - Idaho (BYU-I)